-S. 114, H. 1774: An Act protecting the health and safety of puppies and kittens in cities and towns
+S. 2994: An Act protecting the health and safety of puppies and kittens in cities and towns

 MSPCA Position: Support

-Sponsors: Senator Harriette Chandler, Representative Linda Dean Campbell
+Sponsor: Senator Harriette Chandler and Representative Linda Dean Campbell

-These bills solve problems affecting young cats and dogs, in addition to families throughout the Commonwealth.
-They are important to protect animals and consumers in our state.
+This legislation solves problems affecting young cats and dogs, in addition to families, throughout the Commonwealth.
+It’s important to protect both animals and consumers in our state.

-They will protect puppies, kittens, their parents and consumers in 4 ways:
+This bill will protect puppies, kittens, their parents, and consumers in 5 ways:

-4. Updates several laws relating to the regulations of kennels.
+- Update several laws relating to the regulations of kennels; and

 Puppies and kittens are sometimes sold before the age of eight weeks.
 Separating puppies and kittens from their mother and litter prior to completion of their primary socialization developmental stage—when they learn important species-specific behaviors such as bite inhibition, submissive postures, and the development of proper social relations with their littermates—can result in significant behavioral problems, including aggression.

-These bills would also update and clarify some old language in the kennel licensing laws, specifically: 137: Registration and licensing of dogs; 137A: Kennel licenses; 137B: Sale or other delivery of unlicensed dog by kennel licensee.
+This legislation would also update and clarify some outdated language in the kennel licensing laws, specifically: 137: Registration and licensing of dogs; 137A: Kennel licenses; 137B: Sale or other delivery of unlicensed dog by kennel licensee.

-• Update language in 137B, which would help ensure a city or town licensing authority knows when a dog is purchased from a kennel and moves into the city or town and also help ensure a city or town knows where the dogs in a kennel go when transferred.
+- Help to ensure that a city or town licensing authority knows when a dog is purchased from a kennel and moves into the city or town, and also help to ensure that a city or town knows where dogs in a kennel go when transferred.

-Lastly, they would prohibit a person from selling, exchanging, trading, bartering, leasing or displaying for commercial purposes any dog or cat on any roadside, public right-of-way, parkway, median, park or other recreation area, flea market or other outdoor market, or commercial or retail parking lot regardless of whether access for such purposes is authorized.
-This section shall not apply to the transfer of a dog or cat by, or to, a shelter, municipal animal control facility or animal rescue organization (regardless of payment or compensation); or to the display of a dog or cat as part of a state or county fair exhibition, a 4-H program or similar exhibition or educational program.
-This section was added to protect consumers and animals from this unsafe practice.
+This bill would also prohibit a person from selling, exchanging, trading, bartering, leasing or displaying for commercial purposes any dog or cat on any roadside, public right-of-way, parkway, median, park or other recreation area, flea market or other outdoor market, or commercial or retail parking lot, regardless of whether access for such purposes is authorized.
+This section was added to further protect consumers and animals from this unsafe practice, where consumers have no recourse for being sold a sick animal, cannot get in contact with the seller, and where puppies and kittens are often sold too young.
+This section shall not apply to the transfer of a dog or cat by, or to, a shelter, municipal animal control facility, or animal rescue organization (regardless of payment or compensation); or to the display of a dog or cat as part of a state or county fair exhibition, a 4-H program, or similar exhibition or educational program.